The 3 Elements of an Admissions Mobile App Strategy

-Thousands of students pass through your campus looking for the perfect place to call home for the next four years.
+Thousands of students pass through your campus looking for the perfect place to call home for the next four or more years.
 Admissions offices know that most of those students are consuming content on their smartphones, and the offices that are taking advantage of this fact have created a dedicated admissions app to amplify their message.

-But what exactly does an admissions app look like?
+But what exactly does an admissions mobile app look like?
 What is the content?
 And is there a standard strategy for assembling this new type of communication channel?

 At Guidebook we’ve seen some of the most innovative admissions teams in the country use mobile communication with great success – to reach more students, extend the staying-power of their message, and connect in new ways – and we’ve boiled the steps to get there down to 3 considerations.

 Admissions offices talk to many different groups of prospective students throughout the year, and each is deserving of its own message.
 By getting specific about who you are trying to reach with an admissions app, you’ll do yourself the favor of knowing exactly how to structure your content.